-Below are images of these exercises being performed.
-For further instructions and information about whether these exercises would be good for your horse, please contact our veterinarians by phone at: (970) 368-3125 or by email at: .
+Below are images and videos of exercises being performed.
+For further instructions and information about whether these exercises would be good for your horse, please contact our veterinarians by phone at: (970) 368-3125 or by email at: email@example.com.

 Dr. Marshall-Gibson demonstrating proper hand-placement for Straight Butt-Tucks.

 Dr. Marshall-Gibson asking the horse engage its gluteal muscles and lift its haunches to perform Straight Butt-tucks.

 Dr. Marshall-Gibson asking the horse to bend laterally to perform Oblique Butt-Tucks.

 Dr. Finazzo demonstrating where to apply pressure when asking your horse to perform Sternal Lifts.

 Dr. Finazzo performing Sternal Lifts.
 Note how straight the horse's back is when its muscles achieves max engagement.

 An instructional video of Dr. Finazzo performing Sternal Lifts.

 Dr. Finazzo performing Psoas Circles.
 Note how she is supporting the horse by its cannon bone and how little she lifts the leg off the ground.

 Veterinary technician, Whitney, performing Lateral Carrot stretches.